worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

     ],
 ```

-A [game object definition](https://kaboomjs.com/#add) in Kaboom is a list of components, tags, and optionally custom attributes and functions.
+A [game object definition](https://kaboomjs.com/#add) in Kaboom is a list of components and tags, and optionally custom attributes and functions.
 Components are a core part of Kaboom – they provide different functionality to game objects, from an object's appearance to functionality such as collision detection.

 This wall object has four components: